Troubleshooting

 External access integration not enabled

 A connector tried to call out to a destination’s host, but the EAI for that destination family isn’t bound to the application.
-Either the post-install template’s section for that family was commented out, or the section was never run.
+Either the destination type was added before its EAI was provisioned, or the EAI was dropped after the fact.

 The dashboard shows “Connecting…” for a long time after install